CCI-MOC/documentation/docs/source/Firmware-Issue-with-Cisco-300GB-Drive.md

      14:50:38,808 DEBUG   : looking for intersection between extended (83886070-578813882) and free (578813883-585937499)
      14:50:38,808 DEBUG   : free region not suitable for request

 So, we go back to the acceptable partition we found before.
 But wait!
 It starts at 83886133, which is not a multiple of grainSize.

-Because it is a logical partition, it first gets bumped to the next multiple of grainSize, then grainSize is added again in order to leave room to store the logical partition metadata (see lines 785-793 at the [anaconda source code](https://github.com/abiquo/anaconda-ee-el6/blob/6542236e597473e7a06df6b234802f13f5982ca4/anaconda-ee-13.21.195/storage/partitioning.py) to understand how this happens)\:
+Because it is a logical partition, it first gets bumped to the next multiple of grainSize, the grainSize is added again in order to leave room to store the logical partition metadata (see lines 785-793 at the [anaconda source code](https://github.com/abiquo/anaconda-ee-el6/blob/6542236e597473e7a06df6b234802f13f5982ca4/anaconda-ee-13.21.195/storage/partitioning.py) to understand how this happens)

      14:50:38,809 DEBUG   : adjusted start sector from 83886133 to 100663284
      14:50:38,809 DEBUG   : adjusted length from 8388608 to 16777214